core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Discovery {#discovery}

-Before an endpoint can make use of an RD, it must first know the RD's IP address, port and the path of its RD Function Set.
+Before an endpoint can make use of an RD, it must first know the RD's address and port, and the path of its RD Function Set.
 There can be several mechanisms for discovering the RD including assuming a default location (e.g. on an Edge Router in a LoWPAN), by assigning an anycast address to the RD, using DHCP, or by discovering the RD using the CoRE Link Format (see also